Parks Australia recognises ‘Always Was, Always Will Be’ for NAIDOC Week

 Fish catches were also plentiful with skilful handlines, net fishing and the use of Aquaculture practices, such as fish traps.
 Fish traps where designed in such a way large fish would be caught and smaller fish could pass though maintaining breading stock.
 Fishing has always played (and still plays) a major role in the lives of the people of Wreck Bay.

-Uluru-Kata Tjuta (first storytellers) Uluru-Kata Tjuta always was and always will be Anangu land, a living cultural landscape.
+Uluṟu-Kata Tjuṯa (first storytellers) Uluṟu-Kata Tjuṯa always was and always will be Aṉangu land, a living cultural landscape.

-Uluru-Kata Tjuta National Park is a dual World Heritage listed area, protecting not only the physical landscape, but also the detailed and extensive body of cultural knowledge (Tjukurpa) associated with this landscape.
+Uluṟu-Kata Tjuṯa National Park is a dual World Heritage listed area, protecting not only the physical landscape, but also the detailed and extensive body of cultural knowledge (Tjukurpa) associated with this landscape.

-At Uluru, stories, song and law are held in the land, as well as in the hearts and minds of Traditional Owners.
-Features in the landscape, for Traditional Owners, are physical evidence of the travels and struggles of Anangu ancestors, who travelled widely across the land in the very beginning, in the form of people, plants and animals.
+At Uluṟu, stories, song and law are held in the land, as well as in the hearts and minds of Traditional Owners.
+Features in the landscape, for Traditional Owners, are physical evidence of the travels and struggles of Aṉangu ancestors, who travelled widely across the land in the very beginning, in the form of people, plants and animals.
 Therefore, looking after the stories involves looking after the land, and vice versa.

-Strong spiritual and material interactions between Anangu and Country continue in the park today, through sacred site maintenance, ceremony, storytelling, teaching, cultural burning, sustainable hunting and harvesting, and a range of other practices, including contemporary art.
+Strong spiritual and material interactions between Aṉangu and country continue in the park today, through sacred site maintenance, ceremony, storytelling, teaching, cultural burning, sustainable hunting and harvesting, and a range of other practices, including contemporary art.

-The way this natural and cultural heritage is protected for future generations at Uluru-Kata Tjuta National Park while also being generously shared with visitors, is testament to Pitjantjatjara and Yankuntjatjara people’s diplomacy, the strength of cultural protocol, and the ongoing relationships and obligations that have tied people and Country here together for thousands of years.
+The way this natural and cultural heritage is protected for future generations at Uluṟu-Kata Tjuṯa National Park while also being generously shared with visitors, is testament to Pitjantjatjara and Yankuntjatjara people’s diplomacy, the strength of cultural protocol, and the ongoing relationships and obligations that have tied people and country here together for thousands of years.

-Visitors are able to get a taste of Uluru creation stories when they visit, through the three main Tjukurpa shared with visitors: Mala Tjukurpa (rufous hare-wallaby story), Lungkata Tjukurpa (blue-tongue lizard story), and Minyma Kuniya munu Wati Liru Tjukurpa (the python women and venomous snake man story)
+Visitors are able to get a taste of Uluṟu creation stories when they visit, through the three main Tjukurpa shared with visitors: Mala Tjukurpa (rufous hare-wallaby story), Lungkata Tjukurpa (blue-tongue lizard story), and Minyma Kuniya munu Wati Liru Tjukurpa (the python women and venomous snake man story)

 Canberra always was and always will be Ngunnawal land.
 At the Australian National Botanic Gardens (first botanists) we acknowledge Canberra’s first botanists, the Ngunnawal.
-Through our Indigenous Plant Use Trail, we appreciate and acknowledge Australia’s First Nation’s people and their traditional knowledge of Country.
+Through our Indigenous Plant Use Trail, we appreciate and acknowledge Australia’s First Nation’s people and their traditional knowledge of country.

-Australian Marine Parks (first scientists) recognises the Worimi People, Traditional Owners of the Port Stephens and their have strong cultural connections to Sea Country (garuwa) including within Hunter Marine Park and neighbouring, state managed Port Stephens-Great Lakes Marine Park.
+Australian Marine Parks (first scientists) recognises the Worimi People, Traditional Owners of the Port Stephens and their have strong cultural connections to sea country (garuwa) including within Hunter Marine Park and neighbouring, state managed Port Stephens-Great Lakes Marine Park.

-Worimi People’s continued use of Country and its resources has been maintained through traditionally structured lores that guide activities, dictate cultural principles for species, and govern the interactions, collection and use of natural resources.
+Worimi People’s continued use of country and its resources has been maintained through traditionally structured lores that guide activities, dictate cultural principles for species, and govern the interactions, collection and use of natural resources.
 These strict cultural management strategies provide protection for the environment, while promoting the continued and sustainable use of its resources.
-These cultural protocols also ensure that Country is looked after in an appropriate way and guarantee that the benefits derived from Country would be available for future generations.
+These cultural protocols also ensure that country is looked after in an appropriate way and guarantee that the benefits derived from country would be available for future generations.

 The Girambitbaa – Saltwater Place artwork shows the levels of understanding of interconnectivity that Worimi people have for the environment and its species.
 The artwork illustrates the connections between land and sea species during different seasons.
 Wind, land/air/sea temperature, native plant flowering, animal life cycle and phases of the moon and stars were used to inform us of resource availability and associated cultural activities.
-These observations of the natural environment assisted Worimi people in the timing of Sea Country activities, particularly resource collection.
+These observations of the natural environment assisted Worimi people in the timing of sea country activities, particularly resource collection.

 Sea Country illustrates the interconnectivity of species and the environment.
 Land and Sea Country work as one, and species utilise features of both depending on their specific needs.